bs-cap/Agentowy_Chrzaszcz_Trzcinowy/README.md

 - etc.

 ## Flows
-Selected flows in shop management system.
+Selected flows in store management system.

 ### Marketing Manager Agent
-Marketing Manager Agent (MMA) reads messages from BUS.
-If message is sent to it Agent reads it and decides what to do next.
+Marketing Manager Agent (MMA) reads messages from message bus and decides what to do next.
 There are some possibilities:
 - calling Recipe Advertiser Agent (RAA) to prepare recipe with given product,
 - calling Supply Advisor Agent for future demand ideas,
+- calling Promotion Agent to prepare promotion and design advertisement,
 - calling other agents if available.

-Message for Marketing Manager Agent may contain messages like:
+Message addressed to MMA may contain messages like:
 - there is a slow rotating product,
 - seasonal product is sold,
 - product supply advisory required,
 - and so on.

-Marketing Manager Agent reads a message and decides what to do next.
-In the case of slow rotating product flow looks like this:
+MMA reads a message and decides what to do next.
+In the case of slow rotating product flow looks like:
 - MMA calls RAA with message: prepare recipe with product,
 - RAA starts loop with Recipe Finder Agent and Stock Check Agent,
 - Recipe Finder Agent looks for recipe with products and send it to Stock Check Agent,
 - Stock Check Agent checks for products availability and sends recipe with stock availability to RAA,
-- if all products are available RAA sends recipe to MMA or to BUS directly addressing it to Displays, Mobile App and Website,
+- if all products are available RAA sends recipe to MMA or to message bus directly addressing it to selected Outputs (Displays, Guide Robots, Mobile App and Website),
 - if not all products are available RAA sends request to Recipe Finder Agent to find recipe with given product and without unavailable products,
 - loop is repeated until success or is interrupted if there is no recipe found after i.e. 3 loops,
 - if no recipe is found RAA calls MMA with no recipe message,
-- MAA calls Promotion Agent to prepare advertisement to sell given product.
+- MMA calls Promotion Agent to prepare advertisement to sell given product.
+- Promotion Agent prepares promotion and send it back to MMA.
+- MMA sends message with promotion to selected Outputs.

+### Supply Coordinator Agent
+Supply Coordinator Agent (SCA) reads messages from message bus and decides what to do next:
+- calling Stock Manager Agent (SMA) to check for stock,
+- calling Merchant Agent to order goods,
+- calling other agents if available.

+Message addressed to SCA may contain messages like:
+- there is shortage of product on a shelf,
+- there are products to be ordered,
+- and so on.

+SCA reads the message and decides what to do next.
+- In case of shelf product shortage:
+  - SCA calls SMA with message: replenish the product on the shelf,
+  - SMA checks if product is in the stock:
+    - if yes, SMA calls Dispatcher Agent, which sends order to shelving robot or employee handheld to get goods from stock and put in on the shelve,
+    - if not, SMA calls Merchant Agent to order goods,
+- In case of goods to be ordered:
+  - SCA calls Merchant Agent to order goods,
+  - when goods are delivered SCA accepts them.
+- On regular basis SCA gets messages from Marketing Manager Agent about new goods to be ordered.